 Here's how to make your school seem academically respectable while still working toward your occult ends.

 Thoroughly acquaint yourself with Steiner's teachings.
 You will want to slip these across to the kids (usually without their knowing it) as often as possible.
 But cut yourself some slack.
 Remember, "The moment we rise to the truths of the spiritual world, we can no longer speak of 'true' and 'false'...." — Rudolf Steiner, DEEPER INSIGHTS INTO EDUCATION (Anthroposophic Press, 1983), p.
-29. Since, broadly speaking, every "truth" Steiner ever voiced is a spiritual truth, nothing Steiner ever said is either true or false.
+29. Since, broadly speaking, every "truth" Steiner ever voiced is a spiritual truth, nothing Steiner ever said — judged by this standard — is either true or false.
 So relax.
-If, for example, materialistic-thinking parents or public officials absolutely insist that kids be taught to read before age 7, go ahead, do it.
+If, for example, materialistic-thinking parents or public officials absolutely insist that kids be taught to read before age seven, go ahead, do it.
 Don't worry.
 You’ll have plenty of other opportunities to retard and skew the kids in other areas of the curriculum, both before and after their seventh birthdays.

 Teach core academic subjects more or less straight — i.e., pretty much like they would be taught in materialist-minded schools.
 BUT absolutely load all other activities with Anthroposophy.
 In particular, make the arts — especially eurythmy, watercoloring, and the study of myths — as Anthropop as possible.
 You probably shouldn't be explicit about this — keep your mystery knowledge from the uninitiated — but otherwise go full out.